petershin/liferay-learn/docs/courses/latest/en/liferay-administrator.md

 :::{grid-item-card}  Security
 :link: ./liferay-administrator/security.md

-Learn how to get secure your Liferay environment.
+Learn how to secure your Liferay environment.
 :::
 ::::